Winter Dental Hygiene Seminar

 Who Should Attend

-Dental hygienists seeking to enhance their knowledge and skill in assessing and predicting carious activity in their patients and are interested in adopting evidence-based management approaches.
+Dental hygienists seeking to enhance their knowledge and skill in assessing and predicting carious activity in their patients and who are interested in adopting evidence-based management approaches.

 Illustrated lectures and discussion